 I run thriving social media accounts.
 Isn’t that enough?

 Now, there’s just one last thing before we let you go.
 You may be thinking your Twitter, Facebook, or Instagram accounts are doing well already.
 You have thousands of followers and are wondering if it’s still necessary to go on to build a website.
 After all, you’re already online.
 Well, the answer to that is a big fat YES!

 If you're successful on social media, leading them TO your website will only amplify your efforts.

 The social media account is hosted on another company’s platform, and they’re the ones who will enjoy the engagement your business creates.
-Building a website secures your own piece of internet real estate where you now have the flexibility (and space) to go all out for your customers and give them service to remember.
+Building a website secures your own piece of internet real estate.
+There, you have the flexibility (and space) to go all out for your customers and give them service to remember.

 It’s easier than ever before to create a website

 You could even create one for yourself.
 With builders like WordPress and Wix, you could build a decent website all by yourself.
 We won't deny that!

 If you don’t have the time or inclination to do this on your own, or if you want the full benefits of what a custom-built website can do for you, we can help.
 Not only are the sites custom, the plan is too - just like your business!

 I said this to someone a couple of days ago: Sure!
 We want money.
 We're a business, who doesn't?
 But our goal isn't to take it from you - we want to be a valuable investment into your business so that what we're doing is making YOU money!

 If you want to find out how we make that happen, send me a message or Book a Free Discovery Call.